seungukj/seungukj.github.io/_posts/2022-01-12-completeness-limit.md

 ## Disclaimer

-This is in no sense meant to suggest a replacement definition for the limits.
-Although the notion of suprema and infima are quite natural in terms of the visual sketches, the "limsup-liminf definition" of limit,
+In case you view the "limsup-liminf definition" of limit,

  > We say $\lim_{x\to a}f(x)=L$ if $\limsup_{x\to a}f(x)=\liminf_{x\to a}f(x)=L$.

-is (simply) losing too many things:
+as a nice (replacing) definition, then I would note that this definition is (simply) losing too many things, compared with the standard $\epsilon$-$\delta$ definition:

  - exercising local estimates of the error $\vert f(x)-L\vert$
  - gadgets to prove limit theorems (E.g.: proving $\lim(f(x)\cdot g(x))=\lim f(x)\cdot\lim g(x)$ with the "limsup-liminf definition" is a mess.)
  - generalizations of the concept towards metric or topological spaces (probably the most critical pitfall!)

 and many more.
+So although I demo'ed that

+ 1. suprema and infima are quite natural in accordance to the completeness axiom (and visual sketches),
-This note is more intended to think of, whether formalizing the limit definitions in accordance to the completeness axiom, is giving an easier access to the concept of limits.
+ 2. formalizing the limit definitions in accordance to them may give an easier access to the concept of limits, and
+ 3. the limit phenomena on the real line thus can be understood as a consequence of the completeness axiom,

+I still believe in myself that the (modern standard) $\epsilon$-$\delta$ definition of limit should be kept and not to be replaced by the "limsup-liminf definition."

 #### Update Log
  * <span style="font-size:12px">220112: Created</span>
+ * <span style="font-size:12px">220112: Feedbacks from [Junekey Jeon](https://jk-jeon.github.io/) applied</span>